Inside-out cross-covariance for spatial multivariate data: Applications

 \subsection{Comparisons on spatial data with 24 outcomes}

 We move to the much more challenging problem of fitting multivariate models on data with $q=24$ spatially correlated outcomes.
 We simulate 40 datasets, each of which includes synthetic data at a different set of $n = $ 2,500 spatial locations distributed uniformly on $[0,1]^2$.
 The effective dimension of each dataset is $nq = $ 60,000.
-Of the 40 datasets, we generate 20 by sampling from a GP-\modelname\ such that the $j$th variable has Mat\'ern marginal correlation with range $\phi_j=30$, nugget parameter $\tau^2_j=10^{-3}$; we sample $\nu_j$ independently from a discrete uniform prior on $\{0.5, 0.8, 1.1, 1.4, 1.7, 2.0\}$ and $\bSigma \sim \calW^{-1}_{q+1}\left(\frac{1}{2} \bI_q \right)$.
-Figure \ref{fig:q24_example} shows one of the \modelname\ synthetic datasets.
-The other 20 datasets are generated as GPs with \lmc\ cross-covariance with rank $k=8$ such that each of the $8$ constituent processes is Mat\'ern with smoothness $\nu_j=1$, no nugget term, and spatial range $\phi_j$ sampled uniformly for each $j=1,\dots,8$ from a discrete distribution on a sequence of length 10 starting from $5$ and ending at $20$ with equal spacing.
-We generate the $24\times 8$ loading matrix $\bA$ by independently sampling each of its elements as $a_{ij} \sim N(0,1)$.
-Finally, we add independent Gaussian measurement error with unit variance to each of the outcomes.
+Of the 40 datasets, we generate 20 by sampling from a GP-\modelname, 20 from a \lmc\ built on $k=8$ latent processes.
+Refer to the Supplement for additional setup details.

 In both scenarios, we target the estimation of the cross-correlation between the 24 outcomes at zero spatial distance, as well as predictions at a test set of 400 locations located on a $20\times 20$ grid (the same across all 40 datasets).
 We compare models based on RMSE in estimating the zero-distance correlations $\rho_{ij}, i<j$, averaged across datasets, as well as the marginal smoothness in the \modelname-generated data.
 We split the prediction task into two subtasks.
 In the first (labeled ``full''), we perform predictions of the entire vector of $24$ outcomes.
 In the second (``partial''), we make predictions for $4$ outcomes (randomly selected at each location in the test set) using data about the other $20$.
 In both subtasks, none of the data in the test set is used to train any of the models; we compare models via root mean square prediction error (RMSPE), averaged across datasets and variables.